 The Company grants RSU awards to align the interests of executive officers with those of our shareholders by creating a strong incentive to create and preserve long-term shareholder value.
 Through RSUs, executives officers, like our shareholders, share both the risks and rewards of stock ownership.
 In addition, RSUs reward total shareholder return, whether delivered through share price appreciation or dividends.
 The Company believes this is appropriate since, as a REIT, our dividend distribution requirements lead to a significant portion of our total shareholder return being delivered through dividends.
 Through multiyear vesting, the RSU grants also serve as a strong retention vehicle.

-The value of the RSUs granted in 2014 to the NEOs was approximately 25% of the value of the long-term incentive grant, with the specific value of the long-term incentive grant based on the factors described above under "Long-Term Incentive Grants."
-In 2014, the following RSU awards were granted to the NEOs.
+The value of the RSUs granted in 2015 to the NEOs was approximately 25% of the value of the long-term incentive grant, with the specific value of the long-term incentive grant based on the factors described above under "Long-Term Incentive Grants."
+In 2015, the following RSU awards were granted to the NEOs:

 Executive Officer Restricted Stock Units

-Doyle R. Simons 43,902
+Doyle R. Simons 41,278

-Patricia M. Bedient 13,198
+Patricia M. Bedient 11,241

-Adrian M. Blocker 6,267
+Adrian M. Blocker 9,885

-Srinivasan Chandrasekaran 10,993

-Rhonda D. Hunter 6,848
+Rhonda D. Hunter 9,885

-Thomas F. Gideon (1) n/a

-Sandy D. McDade (2) 7,022
+Catherine I. Slater 9,885